 Welcome to Plan for Water

-“The Raw Water Master Plan update is critical for the community, and will have a far-reaching and long-lasting effect on the region for generations,” said NID General Manager Rem Scherzinger.
+Plan for Water is critical for the community, and will have a far-reaching and long-lasting effect on the region for generations,” said NID General Manager Rem Scherzinger.
 “We appreciate and welcome the community’s input, and are looking forward to reviewing proposals for public outreach.”

-NID’s dedication to maximizing community involvement while minimizing costs associated with the Raw Water Master Plan is at the forefront of this project.
+NID’s dedication to maximizing community involvement while minimizing costs associated with the Plan for Water is at the forefront of this project.

 If you are a returning visitor, you’ll notice that content and information is on this site has been updated.
-That is because public participation in the RWMP update is being reapproached to fall within the American Water Works Association (AWWA) M50 process.
+That is because public participation in the Plan for Water is being reapproached to fall within the American Water Works Association (AWWA) M50 process.
 A description of the Community Representatives Group (CRG) approach—the process concept that was previously proposed—can be found on the Documents page.

-At the January 23rd NID Board Meeting, it was decided that the District’s Water & Hydroelectric Operations (WHO) Committee will lead development of a new M50 process for the RWMP update.
+At the January 23rd NID Board Meeting, it was decided that the District’s Water & Hydroelectric Operations (WHO) Committee will lead development of a new M50 process for the Plan for Water.
 This is a top priority for the WHO Committee, so dialogue around this work is expected to be part of the next meeting taking place on Tuesday, February 12 at 9 a.m. at the Nevada Irrigation District main office.

 Sign-up for Process Communications